Predicting Routine Object Usage for Proactive Robot Assistance: HOMER+

 \subsection{HOMER: Strengths and Limitations}

 The HOMER~\cite{patel2022proactive} dataset contains weeks-long data illustrating routine user behavior with object-interaction-level detail.
 It comprises of 22 activities of daily living, and is based on crowdsourced data containing 1) action sequences of how people perform each activity, and 2) temporal distributions representing different habits of when the activity is done during the day.
-They compose a fictional household by combining a temporal habit and a script for each activity, and generate samples representing a day in the household from the resulting temporal distribution.
+A temporal habit and a script for each activity are used to compose a fictional household, and samples representing a day in the household are generated from the resulting temporal distribution.
 The resulting dataset presents realistic temporal noise in user activities, since the activities are sampled from a highly stochastic distribution, while maintaining some patterns which the model is expected to learn.

 \textbf{Weaknesses:} HOMER has no variation within each activity since it picks a single action sequence script per activity.
 This assumption results in behaviors such as always eating cereal and milk for \textit{breakfast}.
 It also ignores \textit{sleeping} as an activity, therefore ignoring variations in when the user starts their day in the morning, and ignores correlations between activities of \textit{having meals} and \textit{washing dishes}.